walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 # Employing GitHub Actions to Build a CI/CD GitOps Pipeline for Terraform

-I've recently had the opportunity to work with [Pathstream](https://www.pathstream.com/) on their infrastructure automation.
+I've recently had the great opportunity to work with [Pathstream](https://www.pathstream.com/) on their infrastructure automation.
 We experimented with using GitHub Actions, Terraform, and AWS together in a [GitOps](https://about.gitlab.com/topics/gitops/)-style workflow.
-The results were compelling and worth sharing so I built a small [example repo](https://github.com/walkerab/terraform-plus-github-actions) to demonstrate some of our findings.
+The results are compelling and worth sharing so I built a small [example repo](https://github.com/walkerab/terraform-plus-github-actions) to demonstrate some of our findings.

 First we'll cover some of the basics of GitHub actions, then we'll dig into building two distinct GitHub Action workflows.
 One to cover the `terraform plan` phase and another to cover the `terraform apply` phase.